Topology of the space of conormal distributions: Conormal sequence

 \begin{cor} For $m<m',m''$, the topologies of $K^{m'}(M,L)$ and $K^{m''}(M,L)$ coincide on $K^m(M,L)$. \end{cor}

 \begin{cor} $K(M,L)$ is an acyclic Montel space, and therefore complete, boundedly retractive and reflexive. \end{cor}

-\begin{ex} With the notation of \Cref{ss: pseudodiff ops}, $\Diff(M)\equiv K(M^2,\Delta)$ becomes a filtered $C^\infty(M^2)$-submodule of $\Psi(M)$, with the order filtration corresponding to the symbol filtration.
-This is the reason of the involved choice of $\bar m$ in~\eqref{bar m}.
+\begin{ex} With the notation of \Cref{ss: pseudodiff ops}, $\Diff(M)\equiv K(M^2,\Delta)$ becomes a filtered $C^\infty(M^2)$-submodule of $\Psi(M)$, with the order filtration corresponding to the symbol order filtration.
 In this way, $\Diff(M)$ also becomes a LCHS satisfying the above properties.
 If $M$ is compact, it is also a filtered subalgebra of $\Psi(M)$. \end{ex}